You’ve purchased a smoker and can’t wait to enjoy all kinds of smoked meats!

 The most common use for pork shoulder is to shred it and mix it with BBQ sauce, to make pulled pork.
 Then you can eat it on toasted buns, or even in a rice bowl with veggies.

-To cook the shoulder, you’ll need to allow 1.5 hours for each pound of meat at a temperature of 225-250 degrees Fahrenheit.
+To smoke the shoulder, you’ll need to allow 1.5 hours of cook time for each pound of meat at a temperature of 225-250 degrees Fahrenheit.
 Keep in mind that fruit wood chips tend to go the best with pork meat when smoking.

 - Seasoning Optional